Polygon mesh: Vertices

-A vertex (plural vertices) in computer graphics is a data structure that describes at least the position of a point in 2D or 3D space on a surface.
-The vertices of triangles often are associated not only with spatial position but also with attributes, other values used to render the object correctly.
+A vertex in computer graphics terms is a data structure that describes the position of a point in 2, 3 or 4D space on a surface along with optional attributes - other values used to render the object correctly.
 Most attributes of a vertex represent vectors in the space to be rendered.
-These vectors are typically 1 (x), 2 (x, y), or 3 (x, y, z) dimensional and can include a fourth homogeneous coordinate (w).
-These values are given meaning by a material description.
+These vectors are typically 2 (x, y) or 3 (x, y, z) dimensional and can include a fourth homogeneous coordinate (w)..
 In real-time rendering these properties are used by a vertex shader or vertex pipeline.
-Such attributes can include: